iiroki/time-series-platform/README.md

 Time Series Platform, built with .NET and Timescale, is a simple web application to store and query time series data.

+The project is mainly done for learning purposes and the main thing about this project is to experiment with different technologies and see how they integrate with each other.

+Requirements for the project, as simple as they currently are, come from real-life scenarios, as the is also meant to be used in production (at least by me).

+See [**"Tech Stack"**](#tech-stack) and [**"Features"**](#features) below for more information about the used technologies.

+# Tech Stack

+- **Framework:**
+    - .NET 8
+    - ASP.NET Core Web API
+- **Database:**
+    - [Timescale](https://www.timescale.com/) for time series data using Postgres
+    - [EF Core](https://learn.microsoft.com/en-us/ef/core/) for schema definition and migrations
+    - [Npgsql](https://www.npgsql.org/) as the Postgres provider for .NET.
+- **Notifications:**
+    - (TODO) WebSocket for pushing changes to clients.

 # Features

 ## Authentication